 ”As much as 80% of employee turnover is due to bad hiring decisions” – Harvard Business Review.

 The end-goal of all recruiters is to find the perfect fit for their open position.
 This doesn’t only mean hiring a talented candidate that turns into a powerful engine for the company, but also finding ways to retain him.
-More than a simple affair of skills and numbers, fighting recruitment turnover is an all-time war against the odds for the recruiter.
+More than a simple affair of skills and numbers, fighting staff turnover is an all-time war against the odds for the recruiter.

 According to a Glassdoor survey from 2018, turnover and job-hopping rate have never been so high.
 The truth is, top talents are already employed, and the ones that are open to the idea of moving are a premium target for aggressive recruiters.
 Those so-called passive candidates aren’t leaving their jobs because of poor work environments.
 They are leaving because they’ve spotted (or been dragged into) a better opportunity elsewhere.